-Accutech model # WI-BAT TADIRANTM Lithium Inorganic Battery (non-rechargeable) Size "C" - 3.6Volts #TL2200/S
+Accutech model # WI-BAT TADIRANTM Lithium Inorganic Battery (non-rechargeable) Size "C" -3.6Volts #TL2200/S

-- 2. Power down the Field Unit by pressing and holding both the NEXT and ENTER buttons for a few seconds and then entering the password. - 3.
-Remove the 4 set screws on the sides of the Field Unit housing with a standard screwdriver. - 4.
+- Power down the Field Unit by pressing and holding both the NEXT and ENTER buttons for a few moments. - 3.
+Remove the 4 set screws on the sides of the Field Unit housing with a standard screw driver. - 4.
 Remove the housing and locate the battery.
 Warning!
 When removing the housing do not twist or bend the green flex cable!
 Doing so may cause the tether to improperly seat next to the antenna and greatly reduce operable RF distances.
 Do not allow the housing to flop around while hanging by the tether. - 5.
-Remove the old battery and replace it with the new battery, positive end first.
-(Note that the positive end of the battery clip is the end with the red wire). - 6.
-Replace the housing and screw the housing back on.
-Power up the unit by pressing and holding both the NEXT and ENTER buttons for a few seconds. - 7.
-Properly dispose of the used battery.
+Remove the old battery and replace it with the new battery positive end first.
+Note that the positive end of the battery clip is the end with the red wire.
+Putting the battery in backwards will blow a fuse! - 6.
+Plug the green wire tether back in and replace the housing.
+Then, screw the housing back on, and power up the unit by pressing either of the buttons. - 7.
+Properly dispose of used battery.